Update December 2018:

 We are very proud to announce that our joint project has received a score of 100% from the panel of judges.
 Our Italian partners have been invited to the National Erasmus Meeting to present our project as one of the 2015 best-practice models.

-Copy the link below and paste into a browser...
+Copy and paste the link below into any web browser...

 Widey Court Primary School are involved in an exciting project which spans all of Europe called Erasmus+.
 Booktrailers and Videostorytelling: How to teach and learn reading appreciation.

 The project is designed to improve standards of reading and computing by creating Book trailers.